Quantcast

 Clay County will have 4 inmates sentenced in its jurisdiction released during Q3

-There are four inmates sentenced in Clay County set to be released from jail during the third quarter of 2025, according to the Illinois Department of Corrections.
+There are four inmates sentenced in Clay County set to be released from prison during the third quarter of 2025, according to the Illinois Department of Corrections.

 The inmate being released that served the longest time was Dawn M. Logan for meth delivery between 5-15 grams.
 Dawn M. Logan spent more than two years incarcerated.